Labour market regulations

 There are no restrictions for sole traders who provide services themselves.
 No work permit is required.

 If the economic or personal dependency of the service provider on the contracting company is predominant, then the activity is not carried out on a self-employed basis.
-That constitutes a position similar to that of an employee or an employment relationship, for which a permit from the labour market authority is required.
+That constitutes a position similar to that of an employee or an employment relationship.
+The posting of workers from an EU or EEA Member State must be notified.

 A company posting occurs when foreign employers without a company headquarters in Austria send their workers to employers with a company headquarters in Austria to fulfil a contractual obligation (in particular a contract for work).